These Keto Chocolate Muffins are scrumptious and packed with healthy fats and protein.

 They are also dairy-free making them Paleo friendly.

-If you love the addition of fruit, try my Keto Blueberry Muffins.
+If you enjoy the addition of fruit, try our Keto Blueberry Muffins.

 Keto Chocolate Muffins

 If you love grab-and-go breakfasts you’ll want to bake up a double batch of these keto chocolate muffins.

 There are only a few ingredients in this keto chocolate muffin recipe and they can be ready in under 30 minutes.